Best Estate Agents. Basildon

 The classic trap.
 Highest number wins the listing, listing goes stale at the inflated price, eventual sale comes in below where a realistic price would have landed.
 Side-by-side valuations expose over-quoting.

-2. Inviting three agents round before you've compared
+2. Inviting agents round before you've compared

 3. Not reading the agency agreement properly